alphagov/test_track/README.md

 # TestTrack

-v0.0.4
+v0.1.0

-This gem provides sane defaults for using Javascript test frameworks in the Rails 3.1 Asset Pipeline.
+This gem provides sane defaults for using Javascript test frameworks in the Rails 4 Asset Pipeline.
 It allows you to write and run [Qunit][qunit] or [Jasmine][jasmine] tests while leveraging the new compiling power of Tilt and Sprockets 2.
 Now enabling more profit when you write your JS tests in CoffeeScript!

 ## How it works

-TestTrack is a mountable engine whichs provides routes to Javascript test runners pre-loaded with your application's code and tests.
+TestTrack is a mountable engine which provides routes to Javascript test runners pre-loaded with your application's code and tests.

 ## Usage

 ### 1. Install the Test Track gem
-In your Rails 3.1 app, just add it to your Gemfile, like this:
+In your Rails 4 app, just add it to your Gemfile, like this:

     gem "test_track"

-### 2. Create a Manfiest
+### 2. Create a Manifest
 TestTrack automatically adds test paths to your app's asset pipeline.
 The default locations are...

 * Jasmine - `spec/javascripts`
 * Qunit   - `test/javascripts`

-This is a good place for your manfiest file for your framework of choice.
+This is a good place for your manifest file for your framework of choice.
 Here is a sample Jasmine manifest, called `jasmine.js` in `spec/javascripts` that includes our test suite and helpers:

     // SUITE :: Jasmine
     // SUITE MANIFEST :: spec/javascripts/jasmine.js